-The VLGC spot market started off the year strong with a Baltic Exchange Assessment at USD 81/ton (abt USD 1.8 mio/month in time charter equivalent) for Ras Tanura - Chiba indicating the market highest point since 2015.
+The impact of the COVID-19 global pandemic has resulted in a strong reduction of oil & gas production throughout the first half of the year.
+While the market looked quite grim for the remainder of the year, The VLGC spot market started off the year strong with a Baltic Exchange Assessment at USD 81/ton (abt USD 1.8 mio/month in time charter equivalent) for Ras Tanura - Chiba indicating the market highest

+Source: Braemar ACM, Grieg Shipbrokers point since 2015.
 The sudden hit of COVID-19 had a large impact causing the same Baltic Assessment to drop to about USD 27/ton (abt USD 450k/month TCE) by the end of the second quarter.
 However, after bottoming out in June, VLGC freight rates did recover fast supported by increased product demand and continued output from the US underpinning long-haul shipping requirement.